mcdonnellb/Boggle-online/README.md

 ## Game Workflow
 - The user is presented with  a simple name input field
-- The user is then asked if they want Help H, New Game N, High Score H
+- The user is then asked if they want Help H, New Game YES or Y, High Score H
 - If the user hits H the game instructions populate the screen, with the options for High Score and New Game remaining.
-- If the user hits N the New Game Screen Displays - user must input their username which must contain 9 or less alphanumeric characters, special characters are not accepted.
+- If the user hits N the New Game Screen Displays - user must input their username.
-- When the User hits S for Start the board is presented to the screen with 4 x 4 grid containing letters
+- The board is presented to the screen with 8 x 8 grid containing letters
-- At this point the timer starts counting down from 1min 30 seconds
-- The user has this time to enter as many words as possible, they must contain at least 3 letters
+- The user enters as many words as possible separated by a space in the input field
-- The program will run the words entered by the user to confirm they are genuine words
-- The program will return the users score along with the username
-- The program will add this score and name to the High Score Array, if it is indeed a high score.
 - The user will be presented with the end game screen.
+- Return to main menu

 ![Game Workflow](https://github.com/mcdonnellb/Boggle-online/blob/165a49d706b5e3310e4a07dbad58889e0a6444e1/documentation/images/python_workflow_thought_process.jpg)